 Not for prevention of cardiovascular disease or dementia.
 Increased risk of cardiovascular disorders (eg, stroke, DVT, VTE); discontinue if occurs or suspected.
+Manage risk factors for cardiovascular disease and venous thromboembolism appropriately.
 Discontinue at least 4–6 weeks before surgery type associated with increased risk of thromboembolism or during prolonged immobilization.
 Endometrial, breast, or ovarian cancer.
 Risk of probable dementia in women ≥65yrs of age.
 Gallbladder disease.
 Bone disease associated with hypercalcemia.
 Visual abnormalities.
 History of hypertriglyceridemia.
 Discontinue if cholestatic jaundice, pancreatitis, hypercalcemia, or retinal vascular lesions occur.
 Monitor thyroid function.
 Conditions aggravated by fluid retention.
 Hypoparathyroidism.
 Endometriosis.
 Hereditary angioedema.
 Asthma.
 Diabetes.
 Epilepsy.
 Migraine.
 Porphyria.
 SLE.
 Hepatic hemangiomas.
 Do initial complete physical and repeat yearly (include Pap smear, mammogram, BP).
 Reevaluate periodically.
 Nursing mothers.

 Estrogen + progestin.

 See full labeling.
-Headache, breast pain, dysmenorrhea, menstrual disorder, back pain, asthenia, respiratory disorders, application site reactions; elevated BP, hypercalcemia, thromboembolic disorders, gallbladder disease, endometrial cancer or hyperplasia.
+Headache, breast pain, dysmenorrhea, menstrual disorder, back pain, asthenia, respiratory disorders, application site reactions; elevated BP, hypercalcemia, thromboembolic disorders, gallbladder disease.

 Psychiatry Advisor Articles